Product Spotlight - Sage SALT Fly Rod

 Trouts: One-piece fly rods are seeming to be all the rage these days, will the SALT ever come out in a one-piece design?

-Sage: This may be my favorite from Jerry: I don't know one angler who travels with a one piece fly rod, nor who buys them.
+Sage: I don't know one angler who travels with a one piece fly rod, nor who buys them.
 Sage has made a commitment to building the highest performance fly rods available.
 Multi-piece rod blanks allow for optimum placement of performance materials, using tapers specifically created to build multi-piece rods with superior casting and fishing characteristics which we can travel with.
 Who doesn't like to take their own fly rods with them when they go fishing?

 Trouts: During the 2014 IFTD Show, Sage won both Best Saltwater Fly Rod and Best of Show awards for the SALT 890-4 fly rod.
 What does winning these awards mean to Sage?